Haozun/seedcup2018/README.md

 + around 300 lines
 + only has basic function
 + shared for educational purpose
-+ scored 86.42(one submit) in semi-final, ranked in the 6th echelone
++ scored 86.42(one submit, single model) in semi-final, ranked in the 6th echelone

 *the training data can't post publicly*